chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

-theological and philosophical dissertations, has suggested two principal reasons for which scholars preferred German: an enlightened desire to reach a broader, non-academic public (including women) and discontent about the disputants' poor Latin, resulting in disputants devoting more energy to the form of their writing than its content.[^35] This graphic suggests that, among jurists, the preference for the German vernacular was also a matter of demographics: the early increase of bilingual
+theological and philosophical dissertations, has suggested two principal reasons for which scholars preferred German: an enlightened desire to reach a broader, non-academic public (including women) and discontent about the disputants' poor Latin, arguably resulting in disputants devoting more energy to the form of their writing than its content.[^35] This graphic suggests that, among jurists, the preference for the German vernacular was also a matter of demographics: the early increase of bilingual